-The Bachelor of Arts in Criminal Justice provides a broad overview of the criminal justice system, including legislation, law enforcement, courts, corrections, national security, and terrorism.
-The degree will necessarily entail insights from an array of cognate disciplines including psychology, sociology, economics, law, and IT.
-The program will also engage with a range of complex cutting-edge social issues across human rights, race relations, and immigration.
+The minor in Criminal Justice provides a broad overview of the criminal justice system, including legislation, law enforcement, courts, corrections, national security, and terrorism.
+The concentration will necessarily entail insights from an array of cognate disciplines including psychology, sociology, economics, law, and IT.
+The concentration will also engage with a range of complex cutting-edge social issues across human rights, race relations, and immigration.

-The BA Criminal Justice degree will prepare students for a range of specialized careers involving the discipline.
+The Criminal Justice concentration will prepare students for a range of specialized careers involving the discipline.
 Graduates are prepared to work in law enforcement, public safety, national security, legal assistance and research, internet security, juvenile justice and counseling, compliance, and business careers.

 Program Learning Outcomes

 - Demonstrate an understanding of the causes of crime, the criminal law, justice system, and the corrections process